woodychang0611/CLRImageDemo/README.md

 Test class to provide model for display

 ###WpfTest (C#/WPF)
-Demo project for showing the result of displaying infomation from C++ library
+Demo project for showing the result of displaying information from C++ library